 Jake, Libby, Ellie, Charlotte and Aarron present to others their work on Fairtrade and British Values.

-YEAR 5 join the ‘Rocket Science’ project as one of the 100 schools selected.
+YEAR 5 joined the ‘Rocket Science’ project as one of the 100 schools selected.

 The RHS Campaign for School Gardening has partnered with the UK Space Agency to embark on an ‘out of this world’ educational project.
 The project, Rocket Science, will give around half a million UK children the chance to learn how science in space contributes to our knowledge of life on earth, using the invaluable expertise of the European Space Agency (ESA) and RHS Science team.
 Two kilograms of rocket seeds are currently at the International Space Station as part of British ESA astronaut Tim Peake’s six-month Principia mission.
 After several months on board, the seeds will come back and will land in the Pacific Ocean in the spring of 2016.
 After they return to the UK, they will be packaged up with identical seeds that have stayed on earth.
 Marlfields Year 5 class will receive two packets of 100 seeds to grow and compare, and a collection of fun and inspiring curriculum linked teaching resources and posters.
 They will then